vmware/Holodeck/docs/offline_depot.md

 As the isolated network doesn't have network access until the Holorouter is all configured with BGP and DNS, you can not download the binaries to the ODA.

-This means that you would have to manually download and copy the SDDC Manager and ESXi binaries to the Holorouter and start the Holorouter deployment.
+This means that you would have to manually download and copy the SDDC Manager and ESX binaries to the Holorouter and start the Holorouter deployment.

 Once the Holorouter is up and online, then it can forward requests out to the internet and this allows you to start performing the binary downloads directly to the ODA as the ODA will now have internet access.